Gab12123/DevOps/README.md

 redis-cli
 ping
 ```
-If the server answer with *PONG*, it is working.
+If the server answers with *PONG*, it is working.

 2. Start the web server
 ```bash
 npm start
 ```

-You should be able to access it on (http://localhost:3000)
+You should be able to access it on http://localhost:3000

 #### Obtained results